Rebecca Imholz, Director

 Rebecca is the first Director for the Mount Pleasant Chamber of Commerce (MPCC) helping to lead and grow an organization of 400 business and community members East of the Cooper by developing programs and networking opportunities and establishing collaborative partnerships.
-As Director, she has established relationships with key state, regional and local leaders partnering with MPCC to create opportunities for meaningful engagement for the MPCC membership.
+As Director, she has established relationships with key state, regional, and local leaders partnering with MPCC to create opportunities for meaningful engagement for the MPCC membership.
 Rebecca has also helped establish programs in partnership with the Town of Mount Pleasant to help businesses address challenges.
-Most recently, the annual ”Biz Where You Live” campaign to increase customer traffic to local shops, dining establishments and fitness services.
+Most recently, the annual ”Biz Where You Live” campaign to increase customer traffic to local shops, dining establishments, and fitness services.
 She loves helping individuals and organizations grow and thrive!

-Rebecca has a strong media background and for 7 years, owned and hosted weekly radio broadcast, Let’s Talk Boomers! on 94.3 WSC, I Heart Media Radio.
+Rebecca has a strong media background and for seven years, owned and hosted a weekly radio broadcast, Let’s Talk Boomers! on 94.3 WSC, iHeart Media Radio.
 Let’s Talk Boomers! had guests and topics of interest to people 45 and older.

-A graduate of Virginia Tech with degrees in Communications and Political Science, Rebecca and her husband John of 30 years have three sons, two daughters-in-law and a most precious grandson!
+A graduate of Virginia Tech with degrees in Communications and Political Science, Rebecca and her husband John of 30 years have three sons, two daughters-in-law, and a most precious grandson!
 As an East Cooper resident, Rebecca loves her work with MPCC helping to create economic growth success for present and future generations.